codin-jones/codin-lib/README.md

 other words right now C++14 is out so I will only use features from C++11.
 When C++17 comes out then I will move to using features from C++14 and so on.

+### I only test with gcc

+I try to write standard compliant code as much as possible but my needs all end up being used with gcc, therefore I am only going to worry about gcc (for now).
+A side note on that is in my experience, gcc/g++ 4.9.2 or greater has the best shot at supporting C++11 features so I am expecting that version or better.
+Currently I test with g++ 5.2.0.

 ### The code I write at my day job isn't allowed to be publicly available.

 Therefore the code I write here is something I could actually show other people and